 Let kindness be the path

 But why does exercising our first amendment rights need to be so shaming, hurtful, and personal?
 In this country, the United States, we lack empathy and strive to capitalize on indifference.
 This indifference drives division that assures our path forward will be without change, without growth and generates fear and anger within our communities.
-These emotions, unchecked, provides tyranny the opportunity to take over our country.
-It allows detractors to minimize our protests and occupy our streets.
+These emotions, unchecked, provide tyranny the opportunity to take over our country.
+It allows detractors to minimize and mislabel our protests and occupy our streets.

 All of us rarely agree on every aspect of a belief or view.
 Most interactions with others rely on compromise.
 Reaching agreement involves finding a common denominator or yielding to the greater good.
 We will never reach an agreement through name-calling or personalizing our beliefs so strongly that changing them means questioning our own identity.